TheAlgorithms/Python/CONTRIBUTING.md

   ruff .
   ```

-- Original code submission require docstrings or comments to describe your work.
+- Original code submission requires docstrings or comments to describe your work.

 - More on docstrings and comments: